particle-iot/docs/src/content/troubleshooting/guides/connectivity-troubleshooting/using-3rd-party-sim-cards.md

 Note that the Boron LTE is LTE Cat M1, which is a special subset of LTE for IoT devices.
 Many carriers do not support Cat M1 LTE at this time.

 The embedded MFF2 Particle SIM card on the Boron LTE is only supported in the United States, Canada, and Mexico at this time.
 It may be possible to use it with a 3rd-party SIM card in other locations with the Boron LTE, but this is not currently supported and may or may not work.
+In particular, you will likely have to update:

+- The MNO provide (AT+UMNOPROF) for the carrier you are using.
+- Update manual band selection (AT+UBANDSEL) for the bands required in your location.
+- Since you need to update cellular modem settings before connecting you will need to use `SYSTEM_THREAD(ENABLED)`.

+{{collapse op="end"}}

+{{collapse op="start" cellularDevice="Electron"}}

 ## Electron - Setting Up A 3rd-party SIM Card